Spin-adapted selected configuration interaction in a determinant basis: Algorithm

-Fig.~\ref{fig:mapping} gives a pictorial description of the data structures used to generate a determinant.
-To build a generated determinant $(\md_\up,\md_\dn)$ from a permutation $\tu$, one needs to \begin{enumerate} \item Fill the doubly occupied orbitals by setting both $\md_\up$ and $\md_\dn$ equal to $\mpp_I^{(2)}$. \item Iterate over the bits of $\tu$.
-If the $k$-th bit is set to $\one$, set the $m_k$-th orbital of $d_\up$ to $\one$, otherwise set the $m_k$-th orbital of $d_\dn$ to $\one$. \end{enumerate}
+Figure \ref{fig:mapping} gives a pictorial description of the data structures used to generate a determinant.
+To build a generated determinant $(\md_\up,\md_\dn)$ from a permutation $\tu$, one must first fill the doubly occupied orbitals by setting both $\md_\up$ and $\md_\dn$ equal to $\mpp_I^{(2)}$.
+Then, one must iterate over the bits of $\tu$.
+If the $k$-th bit is set to $\one$, set the $m_k$-th orbital of $d_\up$ to $\one$, otherwise set the $m_k$-th orbital of $d_\dn$ to $\one$.